saikrishnayadav764/Movies/README.md

 # Movies

-Given two files `app.js` and a database file `moviesData.db` consisting of two tables `movie` and `director`.

-Write APIs to perform CRUD operations on the tables `movie`, `director` containing the following columns,
+APIs to perform CRUD operations on the tables `movie`, `director` containing the following columns,

 **Movie Table**